 Sentence diagrams show us how the parts of sentences are related.
 You can see in the sentence diagram above that prepositions hook nouns (called objects of the preposition) to the rest of the sentence.
 You'll learn more about this below!

 One ultra-important thing that you need to know about prepositions is that they are always in prepositional phrases.

-A phrase is a group of words that lacks either a subject or a verb and functions as a single part of speech.
+- A phrase is a group of words, without both a subject and a verb, that functions as a single part of speech.

 What's in a prepositional phrase?

 like cheese and a tortilla are the minimum ingredients for a

 quesadilla, a preposition and an object of the preposition are the